nmfzone/tutorial-list/README.md

 	- Ok, now your Zsh is done, just need to change the theme, maybe to "agnoster" in "~/.zshrc"
 	- If you getting font error, try cd ~/.oh-my-zsh/themes/ git checkout d6a36b1 agnoster.zsh-theme
-	 Or try installing the fonts (DeJavu, or other, just try https://github.com/nmfzone/fonts)
+	 Or try installing the fonts (All font in >>, just try https://github.com/nmfzone/fonts)

 Install Vagrant di Ubuntu :
 	>>>>> https://scotch.io/tutorials/getting-started-with-laravel-homestead